Lebanese parliament extends term by 2 years as Israel intensifies attacks on Lebanon

 The Lebanese government last week declared Hezbollah’s military activities illegal and ordered the country’s security forces to detain those who were behind the strikes on Israel.

-The officials said the judge asked the three men what they were doing and they responded that they were heading to south Lebanon to fight against Israeli forces.
-They spoke in condition of anonymity as they are not allowed to speak to the media.
+The officials said the judge asked the three men what they were doing and they responded that they were heading to southern Lebanon to fight against Israeli forces.
+They spoke on condition of anonymity as they are not allowed to speak to the media.

 Human Rights Watch says Israel used white phosphorus shells in strikes on Lebanon